 How to Buy a Bicycle in Amsterdam

 In Amsterdam, there are a lot of ways to buy a bicycle: Facebook groups, local markets, flea markets, supermarket notice boards, Marktplaats, and to some extent, Craigslist.
-And of course: proper brick and mortar shops, who often stock both new and second-hand bicycles.
+You can also find brick and mortar shops all around Amsterdam that stock both new and second-hand bicycles.

-Facebook groups are one of the easiest ways to buy a bicycle in Amsterdam.
-The two main groups are Bike Marketplace and Second Hand Bikes, but I’ve also had some luck with the general “buy and sell” groups such as Buy & Sell Amsterdam.
+Facebook groups are one of the best ways to buy a bicycle in Amsterdam.
+The two main groups I've used are Bike Marketplace - Amsterdam and Second Hand Bikes, but I've also had some luck with the general "buy and sell" groups such as Buy & Sell Amsterdam.
 As you can imagine, these are typically second-hand bikes.

-If you want to “go local”, Marktplaats is the local equivalent of Craigslist or Gumtree.
-You’ll want to look for “fietsen” or “fiets, which is “bicycle” in Dutch.
-The typical bicycles you’ll see around Amsterdam are called “omafiets”, which roughly translates into “grandma’s bicycle” – cheap, comfortable, and generally indestructible.
+If you want to "go local", Marktplaats is the local equivalent of Craigslist or Gumtree.
+You'll want to search for keywords "fietsen" or "fiets, which is "bicycle" in Dutch.
+The typical bicycles you'll see around Amsterdam are called "omafiets", which roughly translates into "grandma's bicycle" - cheap, comfortable, and almost indestructible.

 If you want to buy your bicycle from a local market, your best bet is the Waterlooplein Market (open Monday to Friday between 9am and 5:30pm, and Saturdays between 8:30am and 5:30pm) near the centre of Amsterdam.
-As soon as you arrive, you’ll see a number of bicycles that are lined up for sale.
+As soon as you arrive, you'll see a number of second-hand bicycles that are lined up for sale.

 Amsterdam loves its second-hand flea markets, and these can also be a great option for finding a great bicycle for cheap.
-If you can time it right, the best market to go to is the monthly IJ-Hallen Market that is held in Amsterdam-Noord (North Amsterdam).
+If you can time it right, the best market to go to is the monthly IJ-Hallen Market that's held in Amsterdam-Noord (North Amsterdam).